-ARTICLE 11: To see if the Town will vote to raise and appropriate, transfer from available funds, borrow or otherwise provide the sum of \$1,221,005, or any other amount, for the purpose of paying the Franklin County Technical School District for Montague's share of the assessment for the yearly operation of the Franklin County Technical School, or pass any vote or votes in relation thereto

-(Franklin County Technical School Request)
+ARTICLE 11.
+MOVED: That the Town vote to appropriate the sum of \$1,221,005 for the purpose of paying the Franklin County Technical School District for Montague's share of the assessment for the yearly operation of the Franklin County Technical School, with \$27,262 to be raised from the Franklin County Technical School Stabilization Fund and \$1,193,743 to be raised from Taxation.